Heritage Creek Farm & Education Center

 About our farm

-By teaching a holistic approach to farming, we hope to help people see food production through a new lens and understand that the way food is grown directly affects its quality and nutritional value — ultimately influencing human health, environmental sustainability, and food security.
+By teaching a holistic approach to farming, we aim to help people see food production through a new lens, showing that the way food is grown directly affects its quality, nutrition, human health, and the health of the environment

-Our intention is to sow the seeds of a new generation of farmers and conscious consumers — individuals who value how food is grown and understand the profound impact farming practices have on the environment and public health.
+Our intention is to sow the seeds of a new generation of farmers and conscious consumers—people who value how food is grown.

-The fruits of our labor are visible in the bountiful harvests that nourish not only the body, but also a strong sense of community.
+The fruits of our labor are seen in bountiful harvests that nourish not only the body, but also a strong sense of community.

-We measure success not just by yields, but by teachable moments — meaningful connections that root people more deeply to the earth and the origins of their food.
+We measure success not just by yields, but by teachable moments—meaningful connections that root people more deeply to the earth and to the origins of their food.

 "Lettuce" Learn Outside